Mark plugin migrations to be able to run them separately for each plugin.

 # set up a plugin: rake db:migrate SCOPE=my_plugin # remove the plugin from DB: rake db:migrate SCOPE=my_plugin VERSION=0

-#4 Updated by Shimon Shtein 3 months ago
+#4 Updated by Shimon Shtein over 3 years ago

 Thanks for finding the older issue - it's the same functionality I am talking about.